Transfer Azure Virtual Machine to Akamai Using Disk Images

 Data Consistency and Accuracy

-• Count Files and Directories: Use find or ls commands to count the number of files and directories in key locations (e.g. find /path -type f | wc -l).
-Compare these counts between the source and destination to identify any discrepancies.
+• Count Files and Directories: Use commands like find or ls to count the number of files and directories in key locations (e.g. find /path -type f | wc -l).
+Compare these counts between the source VM and your Linode to identify any discrepancies.

 ApplicationConfigurationLocation